Julius Hoffman

 Julius Jennings Hoffman (July 7, 1895 – July 1, 1983) was an American attorney and jurist who served as a United States district judge of the United States District Court for the Northern District of Illinois.
-He presided over the Chicago Seven trial.
+He is most well known for presiding over the Chicago Seven trial, during which he showed bias against the defense, including by ordering Bobby Seale to be bound and gagged.
+His sentences against the defendants and their lawyers to jail terms for contempt were all later vacated or reversed on appeal.

 Early life and education

 Hoffman was born in Chicago, Illinois, the son of Bertha (Weisberg) and Aaron Hoffman.
 His parents were Russian Jewish immigrants.
 Hoffman attended the Lewis Institute (now the Illinois Institute of Technology) and then received a Bachelor of Philosophy degree from Northwestern University at the age of sixteen in 1912.
 He received a Bachelor of Laws from Northwestern University School of Law in 1915.

 Career

 Hoffman worked in the private practice of law in Chicago with the law firm of White and Hawxhurst from 1915 to 1936 and with the law firm of Markheim, Hoffman, Hungerford & Sollo from 1944 to 1947.
 He was general counsel for the Brunswick-Balke-Collender Company from 1936 to 1944.
 He was a Judge of the Superior Court of Cook County, Illinois from 1947 to 1953.